SilkRose/Pony/src/stories/the-heist-of-my-heart/the-heist-of-my-heart.md

 "I wanted you to love me.
 I was too nervous to ask you out, so I thought of this heist."

-"The heist was a success.
-You came here to steal my heart, well, It's yours."
+"The heist was a success."

 "Does that mean what I think it does?"
 Pinkie said as a smile formed on her lips.